liaoxiong3x/DeepCreamPy/README.md

 This project is a proof of concept that hentai can be decensored with deep learning.

-Please note research is ongoing, and the project works ONLY with color images and
+Please note research is ongoing, and the project works ONLY with color images and minor bar censorship.
+Hentai from manga and doujinshi have

 # Dependencies